 Quantitative Imaging Biomarker: (QIB) an objective characteristic derived from an in vivo image MEASURED on a ratio or interval scale as indicators of normal biological processes, pathogenic processes or a response to a therapeutic intervention.[2]

-Ratio variable: A variable such that the difference between any two measures is meaningful and any two values have meaningful ratio, making the operations of multiplication and division meaningful.
+Ratio variable: A variable such that the difference between any two measures is meaningful and any two values have a meaningful ratio, making the operations of multiplication and division meaningful.
 A ratio variable possesses a meaningful (unique and non-arbitrary) zero value.
 [2]

 Repeatability: Repeatability represents the measurement precision under a set of repeatability conditions of measurement.
 [2]